jonathanpeppers/glidex/README.md

 Stock XF performance of images is poor due to the amount of `Android.Graphics.Bitmap` instances created on each page.
 Disabling the Glide library in the sample app causes "out of memory" errors to happen as images load.
 You will see empty white squares where this occurs and get console output.

-To try stock Xamarin.Forms behavior yourself, you can remove the references to `glidex` and `glidex.forms` and comment out the `Android.Glide.Forms.Init()` line.
+To try stock Xamarin.Forms behavior yourself, you can remove the references to `glidex` and `glidex.forms` in the `glide.forms.sample` project and comment out the `Android.Glide.Forms.Init()` line.